-Year I Chang Change
+Year 1 Year Ended

 September 25, 2021 September 26, 2020 Amount %

-nds)
+(dollars in thousand

 Systems \$ 227,563 \$ 70,818 \$156,745 221%

 Software subscriptions 4,009 2,614 1,395 53

 Operation services 20,341 18,654 1,687 9

 Total revenue \$ 251,913 \$ 92,086 \$159,827 174%

 Systems revenue increased during the year ended September 25, 2021 as compared to the year ended September 26, 2020 due to the acceptance of certain warehouse automation systems as well as the commencement of other warehouse automation systems for our customers as we continue to grow our business.
-The increase resulting from the acceptance of certain and commencement of other warehouse automation systems is primarily due to the ongoing Master Automation Agreement with Walmart, for which we are performing the installation and implementation of our warehouse automation systems are installed and implemented at the remaining regional distribution centers through fiscal year 2028.
+The increase resulting from the acceptance of certain and commencement of other warehouse automation systems is primarily due to the ongoing Master Automation Agreement with Walmart, for which we are performing the installation and implementation of our warehouse automation system within 25 of Walmart's 42 regional distribution centers, which is expected to continue to produce systems revenue as the warehouse automation systems are installed and implemented at the remaining regional distribution centers through fiscal year 2028.